BetsyBiegon/Phase-3-Project/README.md

 ## Description

 This is a simple library management system implemented in Python.
 It allows users to manage books through a command-line interface (CLI).
-The system uses SQLAlchemy for ORM to interact with a SQLite database.

 ## Functionalities